-When reordering products, many businesses place orders based on what they need at the exact moment rather than using a reorder quantity formula.
-Instead, they should optimize the way they order and pay for product by using the Economic Order Quantity formula (EOQ).
+When reordering products, many businesses place orders based on what they need at that exact moment rather than using a reorder quantity formula.
+Instead, before they order and pay for product, they should calculate the most optimal re-order quantities.
+This is where the Economic Order Quantity formula (ECQ) comes into play.

-The EOQ formula helps calculate the optimal order quantity to save money on logistics and ecommerce warehousing costs.
+The EOQ formula helps calculate the optimal order quantity to save money on your fulfilment and ecommerce warehousing costs.
 By calculating EOQ, you’re able to make better decisions on how much product to order in a given period of time.

 Why you should be calculating EOQ

-Calculating the EOQ for your business offers several benefits that impact your bottom line.
+EOQ calculations for your business offer several benefits that impact your bottom line.
 It’s a great way to grasp how much product needs to be purchased to maintain an efficient ecommerce supply chain while keeping costs down.

 Here are the top benefits of calculating EOQ.

-Storing extra inventory can quickly increase storage costs.
-Inventory costs can also go up depending on how you order, what gets damaged, and what products never sell.
-If you’re constantly re-ordering products that have low velocity, EOQ can help determine how much to order in a certain time period.
+Having excess inventory can quickly increase storage costs.
+Inventory costs can also go up depending on how you order, what gets damaged, and if products never sell.
+If you’re constantly re-ordering products that have low sell-through rates, EOQ can help determine how much to order in a certain time period.

 EOQ can help you better understand how much you need to re-order and how often.
-By calculating how much you need based on how much you sell in a given period of time, you can avoid stockouts without having too much inventory on hand for too long.
-You may be surprised that ordering in smaller quantities may be more cost-effective for your business, or it could be the opposite — calculating EOQ can help determine this.
+By calculating how much you need based on your sell-through rate over a given period of time, you can avoid stock-outs without having too much inventory on hand for too long.
+Ordering in smaller quantities may be more cost-effective for your business, or it could be the opposite — calculating EOQ can help determine this.

 Improve overall efficiency